Market Risk Management

 The Group is involved in worldwide operations that are primarily geared toward the market for polymer compounds, gaskets for plate heat exchangers and wheels for the forklift industry.
 These markets, and thus also HEXPOL, depend on both the general economic trend and the political situation in the world and conditions that are unique for certain countries or regions in which HEXPOL or HEXPOL’s customers produce or sell their products.

 As is the case for nearly all business operations, the general economic climate affects volumes among HEXPOL’s existing and potential customers.
-Accordingly, a weak economic trend throughout or in parts of the world could entail lower-than-expected market growth.
+Accordingly, a weak economic trend throughout or in parts of the world could lead to lower-than-expected market growth.
 Developments in HEXPOL’s customer segments constitute one of the principal risks related to the business environment.
 This results in stringent demands in terms of understanding the current and future demands, requirements and wishes of both direct and end customers.

 Risk management